jensarps/IDBWrapper/README.md

 }
 ```

+'storeName' is the name of the store: for different stores, use different names.

+'storePrefix' is an additional prefix; the created database will finally have
+the name "storePrefix+storeName".
+You can safely ignore this property, but if
+you want to have full control over the IDB name, you can pass your own prefix.

+'dbVersion' is the version number of your store.
+You'll only have to provide
+this if you change the structure of the store at a later time.

 'keyPath' is the name of the property to be used as key index.
 If 'autoIncrement' is set to true,
 the database will automatically add a unique key to the keyPath index when storing objects missing
 that property. 'indexes' contains objects defining indexes (see below for details on indexes).

+'autoIncrement' is a boolean and toggles, well, auto-increment on or off.
+You
+can leave it to true, even if you do provide your own ids.

+'indexes' is an array of indexes.
+See below for further info on indexes.

 'onError' gets called if an error occurred while trying to open the store.
 It
 receives the error instance as only argument.